juniensis/gzip/README.md

       a section for LEN and NLEN after 5 bits of padding.
       BFINAL/BTYPE/PADDING: 1000_0000
-      Because LEN is a number it is pushed in the bitstream LSB first, so with how the bitstream is packed into bytes, the value is held normally in the bytes, in this case 0x00 0x03 = 3.
+      Because LEN is a number it is pushed in the bitstream LSB first, so with how the conversion from bytes to bitstream occurs, the value is held LSB on the right in the bytes in this case 0x00 0x03 = 3.
       LEN: 1100_0000_0000_0000
       NLEN: 0011_1111_1111_1111
       We know the next 3 bytes are the complete data in the file.